CodeTrackLift/CodeTrackLift/README.md

 ## About Me

-- Bachelor's Degree in Biological Sciences
+- University of Delaware, Bachelor's Degree in Biological Sciences
-- Professional Certificate in Full Stack MERN Development
+- MIT xPRO, Professional Certificate in Full Stack MERN Development
 - 20 year Pharmaceutical Professional
 - Long-time computer geek with a focus on mobile first and responsive design
 - Pursuing a passion as a Software Developer